willtrnr/play-redis/README.md

 Some scenarios where it could be desirable to disable the local cache include:

  - The keys used are vastly different with each request
- - Your application is very sensitive to data freshness
+ - Your application is sensitive to data freshness
  - Keys are not requested more than once per request
  - Cache keys are changing extremely often